escape-net/escape-net.github.io/docs/documents/documents.md

 ---

+#### <a name="qtl"></a>[ESCAPE-NET longitudinal cohort codebook](/texts/EscN longitudinal codebook  - 180220.xlsx)

+Please fill in the codebook with the variables you have transformed to the listed ESCAPE-NET variable, including the local variable name, type, coding, and transformation syntax

+---

 #### <a name="qtl"></a>[QC Checklist - case](/texts/EscN QC checklist case v13112019.docx)

 Please refer to this checklist for case cohorts when evaluating your transformation from local cohort variables to ESCAPE-NET format, to ensure that it complies with the ESCAPE-NET format.